Moniliformis: Species

 M. echinosorexi has been found infesting the moonrat (Echinosorex gymnurus) in Malaysia but may also infect hedgehogs.
-The worms have 12 to 15 rows of between 11 and 13 hooks that hange from 34 to 36 μm long.
+The worms have 12 to 15 rows of between 11 and 13 hooks that change from 34 to 36 μm long.
 The proboscis receptacle is 1.2 to 2.0 mm long.
 Males are between 95 and 98 mm long whereas females are longer ranging from 126 to 192 mm long.
-The proboscis is relatively large ranging from 690 to 1000 µm long with 12 to 15 rows of containing 11 and 13 hooks each.
+The proboscis is relatively large ranging from 690 to 1000 μm long with 12 to 15 rows of containing 11 and 13 hooks each.
 The posterior hooks do not have roots.
 The proboscis receptacle is large at 1.2 mm long in males and 2.0 mm long in females.
 The testes are relatively large being between 5.6 and 6.8 mm long.
 Lemnisci are similarly long at with three giant nuclei each.
 The species name echinosorexi derives from the genus of the host, Echinosorex.